ojela028xamk/metal-band-template/README.md

 Website: https://metal-band-template.vercel.app/

 This website is a template for a metal/rock/punk band.
 Some of the images are generated with Microsoft Designer.
-Some images are from Pexels and Pixabay.
+Some images are from Pexels.
 Text content is created with DeepAI Text Generator.
 Logo and album cover editing is done with Figma.

 Image credits: